 Dask conversation happens in the following places:

-For usage questions and bug reports we strongly prefer the use of Stack Overflow and GitHub issues over gitter chat.
-GitHub and Stack Overflow are more easily searchable by future users and so is more efficient for everyone’s time.
-Gitter chat is generally reserved for community discussion.
+For usage questions and bug reports we prefer the use of Discourse, Stack Overflow and GitHub issues over Slack chat.
+Discourse, GitHub and Stack Overflow are more easily searchable by future users, so conversations had there can be useful to many more people than just those directly involved.

 Separate Code Repositories¶